 Now, it is true that fiber is important.
 It feeds your microbiome and helps to regulate bowel motility (think stool, the right texture at the right frequency).

 So, what’s a person to do?
 Focus on low-FODMAP fiber, especially from fruits, vegetables, nuts, and seeds.
-There are a number of lists of low-FODMAP foods online, or a qualified healthcare professional can guide you if you want to follow the full diet protocol.
+Here are some examples of low FODMAP foods that will boost your fiber intake:

 Myth 2: An IBS Diet is Super-Restrictive